3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/DevGuide.md

 ---

-This page is based on the [Making GWT Better](http://code.google.com/webtoolkit/makinggwtbetter.html) guide from the [Google Web Toolkit](http://code.google.com/webtoolkit/) project.
-Except as otherwise [noted](http://code.google.com/policies.html#restrictions), the content of this page is licensed under the [Creative Commons Attribution 2.5 License](http://creativecommons.org/licenses/by/2.5/).
+This page is based on the [Making GWT Better](http: